Photo of a dentist in Walnut Creek, CA pointing to a dental implant x-ray with different potential problems highlighted. No text on the image.

 Allergic or foreign-body reactions

 True titanium allergy is rare.
-Reactions are more commonly to prosthetic materials like acrylics or metals in crowns.
-Allergy testing and swapping materials can solve persistent soft-tissue reactions.
+Reactions are more common to prosthetic materials, such as acrylics or metals used in crowns.
+Allergy testing and material swaps can resolve persistent soft-tissue reactions.

-How Walnut Creek CA specialists diagnose dental implants problems side effects
+How Walnut Creek, CA specialists diagnose dental implant problems and side effects

 Clinical exam and patient history

-Providers assess mobility, pocket depths, pus, soft-tissue health, and occlusion.
-They’ll review your medical history, smoking, medications, and oral hygiene to find factors driving dental implants problems side effects in Walnut Creek CA.
+Providers assess mobility, pocket depth, pus, soft-tissue health, and occlusal status.
+They’ll review your medical history, smoking, medications, and oral hygiene to find factors driving dental implant problems and side effects in Walnut Creek, CA.

 Digital imaging and tests